underfisk/nx-heroku-deploy-action/README.md

 This file states the metadata that this action needs in order to provide also ARGs to the docker image An example of a config file

+**Note** herokuAppName can also be a dictionary { [branchName]: appName } because sometimes you might want to create a relation between the branch and app name

 ```json
 {
     "apps": {